 - Risdon Vale Primary School.

-The first MSO will expand steadily throughout the trial, with more schools being added.
+This first MSO will expand steadily throughout the trial, with more schools being added.

 It is intended that two more MSOs will be onboarded during the second half of 2026 for commencement in 2027.

-These groupings will deliver clearer reporting structures, create peer learning groups for educators, and provide greater accountability while preparing the foundations for the expansion of MSOs.
+These groupings deliver clearer reporting structures, create peer learning groups for educators, and provide greater accountability while preparing the foundations for the expansion of MSOs.

 The MSO model and implementation approach is being carefully designed and will be built slowly through consultation and evaluation over the length of the trial.